 Menstrual cups are small, reusable cups, usually made from medical-grade silicone, that you insert into your vagina to collect menstrual fluids.
-They’re used as an alternative to tampons or other menstrual hygiene products.
-If inserted correctly–which admittedly has a learning curve–the cup forms a suction around your cervix to collect fluid throughout the day.
+People use them as an alternative to tampons or other period products.
+If inserted correctly, the cup forms a suction around your cervix to collect fluid throughout the day.

 What Should You Do If You Think You Have Prolapse?

-First, it’s important to address the factors that may be contributing to prolapse in addition to working to correct it.
+First, it’s important to address the factors that may be contributing to prolapse.

 #1 Consult with a pelvic floor physical therapist.